-If you’re choosing bermuda for your project, here’s a helpful article on how to lay bermuda sod.
+If you’re choosing Bermuda for your project, here’s a helpful article on how to lay bermuda sod.

-Bahia sod is a tough grass, and it grows well in the sandy soils of South Florida.
+Bahia sod is tough grass, and it grows well in the sandy soils of South Florida.
 It can also adapt to infertile soils and infrequent watering.

 Another grass type with a blue-green color that can withstand Florida’s climate is Buffalo grass since it thrives in high temperatures.